s076022/readme-is-hard/README.md

 </details>
 <details><summary>Crop Nuker</summary>

-- Toggle to start nuking
+- Toggle to start breaking crops in range of the player
 - Change configuration in the RoseGoldAddons config menu under "Farming"

 </details>